ajaiswal3/AccessGitRepo/README.md

 Access Git Repo using Rest API
 How to configure and run
-Clone code from Github: git clone https://github.com/ajaiswal3/AccessGitRepo Open solution Frapper.Web.sln in Visual Studio 2019 Build project which will restore all NuGet Packages Final Step Run Project
+Clone code from Github: git clone https://github.com/ajaiswal3/AccessGitRepo Open solution NRI.sln in Visual Studio 2019
+Build project which will restore all NuGet Packages Final Step Run Project